-Just like in fishing, the key to success is using the right tactics to make sure you catch and keep more than you lose.
-Two clubs that have been successful at this game for more than three decades are the Miami Valley Bassmasters of Ohio and the Soo Bassmasters of South Dakota.
+Like in fishing, the key to success is using the right tactics to ensure you catch and keep more than you lose.
+Two clubs that have been successful at this game for over three decades are the Miami Valley Bassmasters of Ohio and the Soo Bassmasters of South Dakota.

 Steve Schultz, president of the Miami Valley Bassmasters, joined his club shortly after its organizational meeting 36 years ago.
 "We usually stay around 30 members each year," says Schultz.
-He estimates the club recruits about five to eight new members each year and annually loses two to three members.
+He estimates the club recruits about five to eight new members annually and loses two to three members annually.

-Kyle Helseth helped start the first federated club in South Dakota in 1975 when the Soo Bassmasters formed.
+When the Soo Bassmasters formed, Kyle Helseth, helped start the first federated club in South Dakota in 1975.
 The former South Dakota B.A.S.S.
-Federation Nation president estimates his club has went through 300 anglers throughout the years and retained 30 "hard-core members."
+Federation Nation president estimates his club has gone through 300 anglers throughout the years and retained 30 "hard-core members."
 The club averages about 6 to 10 recruits each year and has a turnover ratio of about one-in-four.

 Clubs can recruit new members through a variety of venues.
-Schultz rates "word of mouth" as the number one way his club has attracted new members throughout the years.
-"We have a bunch of guys who have just brought in their friends to fish tournaments and learn more about bass fishing," says Schultz.
+Schultz rates "word of mouth" as the number one way his club has attracted new members.
+"We have a bunch of guys who have just brought their friends to fish tournaments and learn more about bass fishing," says Schultz.

 Participating in special events has also helped the Miami Valley Bassmasters' recruitment.
-The club usually mans a booth on Labor Day weekend for the Piqua Heritage Festival that draws about 80,000 spectators.
-Holding CastingKids contests each day of the festival also draws plenty of attention to the club.
+The club usually mans a booth on Labor Day weekend for the Piqua Heritage Festival, which draws about 80,000 spectators.
+Holding CastingKids contests each day of the festival also draws the club's attention.